micropython/micropython/docs/esp8266/general.rst

    time, taking as a reference being able to access https://google.com .
    The smaller buffer hower means that some sites can't be accessed using it, and it's not possible to stream large amounts of data.

+There are also some not implemented features specifically in MicroPython's ``ussl`` module based on axTLS:

+6. Certificates are not validated (this may make connections susceptible to man-in-the-middle attacks).
+7. There is no support for client certificates (scheduled to be fixed in 1.9.4 release).